 We are open late, offer same day appointments, and will gladly check with your insurance regarding coverage.
 If you have no insurance, please read this article for helpful advice.

-The chiropractors at Better Health Alaska believe that no one should have to live with pain.
+The chiropractors at Better Health Chiropractic in Alaska believe that no one should have to live with pain.
 We care about your health, so call us today for an appointment and enjoy this winter, instead of dreading it!

 Dr. Brent Wells has been a trusted chiropractor since moving his family from Oregon to Alaska back in 1998 and founded Better Health Chiropractic & Physical Rehab – B.S. from Univ. of Nevada, Doctorate from Western States Chiropractic College, volunteer for Reflex Sympathetic Dystrophy Foundation, and member of the American Chiropractic Association.
 As a chiropractor his focus is on family, including his 3 children and wife of 20+ years, his clinics, and ongoing education.